hxcde/docker-aio/README.md

 # Docker Auto Installer
 Docker install scripts for linux machines or containers.

-Just run the commands in the console as root.
+Just run the commands in the console as root user.

 ## Alpine
 First install curl on the machine